What is Dyscalculia?

 The other highly effective tool is Cuisenaire rods, which can be used along with base 10 blocks to model larger numbers.
 Cuisenaire rods may seem confusing at first since they are not marked by “ones” in any way that can be counted, but that is exactly why they are so effective.
 The color and length of each rod varies, with the number corresponding to its length in centimeters.
 Cuisenaire rods help students think of numbers as “chunks” of different sizes, rather than individual items to be counted.
 The rods support students in moving from a discrete understanding of number as individual dots to a more continuous understanding of number as length.
 Cuisenaire rods can be effectively used to model addition and subtraction, multiplication and division, place value, distributive property, equations, and more.

-Cuisenaire rods can be purchsed from sites like Hand2Mind and Amazon.
-I like this individual set.
+Cuisenaire rods can be purchsed from sites like Hand2Mind and Amazon (I like this individual set).
 For multiplication I recommend getting at least 2 sets since there are only 4 of each of the larger rods in a set.

 How can I learn more?

-Take the Course!
 Decoding Math was developed as a comprehensive course intended to introduce educators to the neuroscience of math, dyscalculia, and math learning disabilities (MLD), as well as effective instructional methods for teaching number concept, addition/subtraction, multiplication/division, word problems, and fractions/decimals/place value.
 The course also addresses math assessments, math-related components of IEPs, and planning math interventions.

 There are a growing number of resources about dyscalculia.
 Here are several I recommend: